 Canadian Pacific’s railcars

-Canadian Pacific Railway reported a volume rise in all commodity groups including coal.
-The company’s other than coal railcars rose 11% in the 34th week of 2017 to ~27,500 units from around 25,000 units in the corresponding week last year.
-CNI’s coal railcars expanded 12.5% to ~6,700 units in week 34 of 2017 from ~6,000 railcars last year.
+Canadian Pacific Railway registered declining volumes in coal carloads unlike other-than-coal carloads.
+The company’s railcars excluding coal rose 7.2% in week 33 of 2017 to ~26,000 units from more than 24,000 units in the same week last year.
+In contrast to non-coal railcars, CNI’s coal carloads declined 4.7% to ~6,300 units in week 33 of 2017, from 6,600 railcars in the same week last year.

 CP’s intermodal volumes

-In the week ended August 26, 2017, Canadian Pacific Railway reported a 2.5% decline in intermodal traffic.
-In that week, CP moved ~20,000 trailers and containers compared with over 20,000 units in the week ended August 27, 2016.
+In the week ended August 19, 2017, Canadian Pacific Railway posted a slight fall of 0.5% in intermodal volumes.
+The company hauled ~20,000 containers and trailers in the same week compared with slightly higher units in the week ended August 20, 2016.
 CP has stopped reporting separate volumes of domestic and international intermodal units.

-Canadian Pacific Railway registered lower intermodal volumes percentage-wise in the 34th week of 2017, which was in sharp contrast with the gains reported by US and Canadian railroads in the same category.
+Canadian Pacific Railway witnessed a volume loss in the intermodal space in week 33 of 2017.
+This was in sharp contrast with the Canadian and US railroads, which posted volume gains in the same category.